cadmiumcr/glove/README.md

 Pure Crystal implementation of Global Vectors for Word Representations.

+> Note that this does not work quite right yet.
+Something is off with the math and it's returning incorrect results.

 # Overview

 GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.